flexmonster/pivot-accelerator-dll/README.md

 ## Usage

-For details on usage, refer to the [Referring the Accelerator as a DLL](https://www.flexmonster.com/doc/referring-accelerator-as-a-dll/) tutorial.
+For details on using Flexmonster Accelerator as a DLL in your project, refer to the [Referencing the Accelerator as a DLL](https://www.flexmonster.com/doc/referencing-accelerator-as-a-dll/) tutorial.